GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/ubuntu/index.rst

 **Starting GovReady-Q with Gunicorn**

-You can now start Gunicorn web server from GovReady-Q install directory.
-You can run the command to start gunicorn as root or as the govready-q user.
+You can now start Gunicorn web server from the GovReady-Q install directory.
+You can run the command to start gunicorn as ``root`` or as the ``govready-q`` user.

 .. code:: bash

-   su govready-q
+   su - govready-q
    cd /home/govready-q/govready-q/
    gunicorn -c /home/govready-q/govready-q/local/gunicorn.conf.py siteapp.wsgi